dstar55/100-words-design-patterns-java/README.md

 The Chain of Responsibility allows an object to send a command without knowing which object will receive and handle it.
 The request is sent from one object to another making them parts of a chain and each object in this chain can handle the command, pass it on or do both.

-Service request to call center is example of the Chain of Responsibility.
+A King and his army is example of the Chain of Responsibility.
-Request can be handled at front desk level, supervisor level or any higher level.
-Correct handler of request is only known during execution of the request when request is traversing at various levels.
+King gives the orders to his army.
+The closest element to react would be the commander, then the officer and then the soldier and those three elements would form a
+Chain of Responsibility.

 * Implementation